no-unwrap/no-unwrap/README.md

 Alongside it I'm learning to develop safety-critical software: secure systems built to be verified rather than tested.

-Learned components are steadily entering safety-critical systems, and the two halves of that problem are usually held by different people.
+Learned components are steadily entering security and safety-critical systems, and the two halves of that problem are usually held by different people.
 I want to be an engineer who can be trusted with both.